eagle-io/docs/source/topics/views/map/index.rst

 **Alarms Filter** will show only the Locations within the Selected Node that are currently in alarm or acknowledged state (including any contained Nodes).

-**Parameter Filters** will show only the Locations within the Selected Node that contain parameters of the same name.
+**Parameter Filters** will show only the Locations within the Selected Node that contain parameters matching the filter name(s).
 Both Alarms and Parameter Filters can be combined.

 .. image:: map_filters.png
 	:scale: 50 %